metapolator/metapolator/specimen,-and-glyph-interaction.md

 The selected glyph(s) is now the parameter edit context and this is reflected in the parameters panel.

-**rule**: the interaction is now in glyphs mode, and any script, segment, line, point, or vector shape interaction is suppressed.
+**rule**: the interaction is now in glyphs mode, and any script, stroke, line, point, or vector shape interaction is suppressed.

 Alternatively one or more scripts can be selected: